Table of Contents

 What Is the Travel Rule?

-The Travel Rule, as mandated by FinCEN, obligates financial institutions to share and record the details of both the sender and the recipient during financial transactions.
-This requirement also extends to cryptocurrency exchanges, in line with the revised FATF Recommendation 15 for Virtual Asset Service Providers (VASPs).
-Under the Travel Rule, when a transaction occurs, financial institutions are required to collect and share the following information:
+The Travel Rule, enforced by FinCEN, requires financial institutions to share and maintain detailed information about both the sender and the recipient during financial transactions.
+This rule has been extended to cover cryptocurrency exchanges under the revised FATF Recommendation 15 for Virtual Asset Service Providers (VASPs).
+The purpose of the Travel Rule is to ensure transparency and traceability in financial transactions, helping to combat money laundering and other illicit activities.

 Sender’s Information:

-- Sender’s account number, if applicable
+- Sender’s account number (if applicable)

 - Sender’s address

-- Identity of the sender’s financial institution
+- Sender’s financial institution

-- Identity of the recipient’s financial institution
+- Recipient’s financial institution

-Recipient’s Information (to be provided by the beneficiary bank):
+Recipient’s Information (provided by the beneficiary bank):

 - Recipient’s address